 How to transfer photos from iPhone to Mac, MacBook or iMac?
 Read this post to know 7 ways to easily import photos from iPhone to Mac.
 It supports uploading photos from all iPhone models, including iPhone XS/XR/X/8/7/6/5/4.

-It is a real pleasure to build your photo library with your iPhone by capturing photos, saving images from Apps and taking screenshots.
-However, as photo collections grow, you will find more and more storage are taken by Photos & Camera, even it becomes the biggest one.
+As photo collections grow, you will find more and more storage is taken by Photos & Camera, even it becomes the biggest one.
 At this moment, many of you might choose to transfer photos from iPhone to Mac/PC computer for backup and then delete them to free up the iPhone storage space.
 Here in the following guide, we will focus on how to transfer photos from iPhone to Mac, like iMac, MacBook Pro/Air, Mac Mini, Mac Pro in some simple ways.
 Just keep reading!

-If you want to transfer all the photos on your iPhone, like Camera Roll photos, Photo Stream photos, iTunes synced photos, iCloud sharing photos and album photos, or all the photos of some specific album to your Mac, you can follow us to make it at one click.
+If you want to copy all the photos on your iPhone, like Camera Roll photos, Photo Stream photos, iTunes synced photos, iCloud sharing photos, and album photos, or some other specific albums to Mac, here’s how to do it.

 If you just want to transfer some specific photos of some album to Mac instead of all the iPhone photos or the whole album, you can follow us to transfer multiple or selected photos from iPhone to Mac.